divyanshsinghvi/som_numeric_comparison/DebuggingNumericComparisonsinLLMs.md

 Next step would be to multiply it by (1 if Yes else -1) to align by truth.

-## References
+## References {#references}

+- Nanda, N., & Bloom, J. (2022). *TransformerLens*.
+GitHub repository. https://github.com/TransformerLensOrg/TransformerLens
+- Alain, G., & Bengio, Y. (2016).
+Understanding intermediate layers using linear classifier probes. arXiv:1610.01644. https://arxiv.org/abs/1610.01644

 ## Disclaimer
-I have only did this research in ~15 hours so there are lot of things unexplored and the quality of work can be significantly improved.
+I only did this research in ~15 hours so there are lot of things unexplored and the quality of work can be significantly improved.
 Took a lot more time in writing than I expected (probably around 7 hours to refine ) .